alexrmelnick/HP-16C-Compiler-and-VoyagerC/README.md

 ### 6. Future hopes and dreams
   - Add support for the PX16C Kit.
     - This is closed source, so this will require either cooperation from the developer or reverse engineering.
-  - Add support for a linux and MacOS executable.
+  - Add support for a macOS executable.
   - Add the ability to combine multiple programs into 1 single file seamlessly so that you can keep a library of programs.
     - Need to be able to handle conflicting labels and memory addresses.
   - Figure out how to disable the traceback when the task is terminated manually.